rsvoboda/rsvoboda-playground/Jolokia/README.md

 Jolokia (https://jolokia.org/) is remote JMX with JSON over HTTP, an alternative to JSR-160 connectors.

-To run Jolokia with JBoss EAP you need to download JVM-Agent version from https://jolokia.org/download.html After that you need to configure JAVA_OPTS to add -javaagent and few additional parameter related to JBoss Logging (global package, -Xbootclasspath and java.util.logging.manager property )
+To run Jolokia with JBoss EAP you need to download JVM-Agent version from https://jolokia.org/download.html After that you need to configure JAVA_OPTS to add -javaagent and parameters related to JBoss Logging (global package, -Xbootclasspath and java.util.logging.manager property )

 In the log of the server you should see something like `Jolokia: Agent started with URL http://127.0.0.1:8778/jolokia/`